mludvik2/elections-scraper-2017/README.md

 This project is a **Python web scraper** that downloads and processes results from the **2017 Czech Parliamentary Elections**.
 It retrieves data from the official election website [volby.cz](https://www.volby.cz/pls/ps2017nss/ps3?xjazyk=CZ) and saves the results for all municipalities in a selected district into a **CSV file**, which you can open in Excel.

+## Installation of required libraries<br>
+The libraries used for this code are saved in file: > requirement.txt.
+It is recommended to use a new virtual environment for installation and with the installed manager run as the following:
+> pip install -r requirements.txt<br>

 ## What it does:<br>
 When you run the program, it:<br>
 1. Takes a district URL from the Czech election site.<br>